AMC leadership team recognizes JB MDL wings for Afghanistan support

 |1

-This work, AMC leadership team recognizes JB MDL wings for Afghanistan support [Image 5 of 5], by SSgt Shay Stuart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AMC leadership team recognizes JB MDL wings for Afghanistan support, by SSgt Shay Stuart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT